 Marisa has a B.S. in speech and hearing science from Arizona State University and a M.A. in speech language pathology from University of Minnesota.
 She has several years of experience working with children with special needs.
 Marisa provides speech therapy to children of all ages with a variety of diagnoses.
 She also has experience in feeding therapy.

 Ryan graduated from Arizona State University with a degree in Music Therapy and began working as a Board Certified Music Therapist.
 He obtained his certification as a Neurologic Music Therapist from Colorado State in 2009.
-Ryan has just completed his certification as a Speech-Language Pathology Assistant through Northern Arizona University.
+Ryan has also completed his certification as a Speech-Language Pathology Assistant through Northern Arizona University.
 In addition to these roles, Ryan has been in Chinese Kenpo Karate for over a decade through the city of Tempe.
-He is the choir director at his church, and also gives private trumpet and guitar lessons.
-He lives in Mesa with his wife and two young children.
+He is the choir director at his church, and also gives private trumpet, piano and guitar lessons.
+He lives in Mesa with his wife and two children.

 In 1998, Sarah relocated to Tempe, Arizona from the Kansas City area.
 She loves living in Arizona and does not miss the Midwestern winters!
-In her free time, Sarah has the best time being Auntie to her nephew and two nieces, spending time with friends and family, playing outside and exploring Arizona.
-She loves to travel, is a bit of a technogeek and really enjoys photography - especially portraits, landscapes and travel photography.
+She enjoys being Auntie, spending time with friends & family, travel, photography & hiking.